 There’s 3 watts to play with and two channels; Clean and Drive as well as connectivity to the Laney App – the Tonebridge App via the LSI socket so you have access to thousands of guitar tones.
 A great desktop amplifier under £50 that you can take anywhere.

 9. Blackstar FLY 3 Mini Guitar Amplifier

+Ok, it's actually £59, but its still VERY affordable!
 We love the Blackstar FLY 3 Mini Guitar Amplifier as it creates a sound far surpassing any expectations from a mini desktop amp thanks to the two channels, built-in tape delay and the Blackstar patented Infinite Shape feature which means you can enjoy both British and USA styled amp sounds.

 This effectively mimics the sound and dynamics of some of Blackstar’s most famous valve and solid-state amplifiers and gives you a bigger sound than you might expect out of the 3 watts available to you.

 It can be battery or DC powered and there’s even an extension cab available for when you need a stereo sound.
 In addition, the MP3/Line input allows you to play music through the speaker so you can jam along to tracks and even use it as a speaker for listening to music.
 Easily one of the best amplifiers under £50 and definitely one of the best amps for those who need a desktop amp that sounds great!

 10. VOX AC2 RhythmVox Mini Guitar Amplifier